Last Updated: 05/15/2023

 Our services may contain links to other websites, mobile applications, and other online services operated by third parties.
 These links are not an endorsement of, or representation that we are affiliated with, any third party.
 In addition, our content may be included on web pages or in mobile applications or online services that are not associated with us.
 We do not control third-party websites, mobile applications or online services, and we are not responsible for their actions.
 Other websites and services follow different rules regarding the collection, use and sharing of your personal information.
 We encourage you to read the privacy policies of the other websites and mobile applications and online services you use.

-We retain your personal information for as long as appropriate to fulfill the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements, to establish or defend legal claims, or for fraud prevention purposes.
+We retain your personal information for as long as appropriate to fulfill the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements, to establish or defend legal claims, or for fraud prevention purposes, after which we destroy or de-identify your information.
 To determine the appropriate retention period for your personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of personal information, the purposes for which we process personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 Our services are not intended for use by children under 18 years of age.
 If we learn that we have collected personal information through our services from a child under 18 without the consent of the child’s parent or guardian as required by law, we will delete it.

 Thuma is committed to making our website accessible for all customers, including those with disabilities.

 Consistent with this goal, we have taken a number of steps to enhance our website and increase its usability by those who access the web using assistive technology.
 We will continue to monitor our website and enhance our capabilities as technology develops to ensure that our site remains fully accessible to individuals with disabilities moving forward.